How Heating Has and Will Change

 • ZERO drawbacks in an Australian or New Zealand climate

-As much as things look quite different now compared to the 19th century, we are starting to understand economics again after being blinded by quick fixes which depended on cheap carbon emitting energy.
+As much as things look quite different now compared to the 19th century, we are starting to understand economics again after being blinded by quick fixes dependent on high carbon and electricity use.

 Go energy-lite, Ventilate right, and then go air tight.